aarushiarya/ScavengerHunt/Solutions.md

 ### Solution:
 Open the photo in text editor.
 Go to the end of file.

-CLUE - first person to publish an algorithm intended to be executed by the first modern computer
+CLUE - first person to publish an algorithm intended to be executed by the first modern computer - adalovelace

 ---